velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 He touches my leg, patting me just above the knee.
 "You didn't turn out so bad, Rei."

 "Don't say that so confident.
-You haven't read my dossier."
+You ain't read my dossier."

 "I don't need a dossier to know when I admire a woman," he replies warmly.